- Support the Tuscan capital in settling, operating and maintaining a green, smooth and safe mobility solution

 With the surge in tramway usage, Florence's city centre has been transformed and keeps growing more beautiful.
 Car traffic does not clog streets as much anymore and passengers can move more freely nowadays.

-We are already working on the construction site of the future tram line that will lead to Bagno a Ripoli, southeast of the city.
+We are already working on and supervising, in collaboration with the institutions, the construction site of the future tram line that will lead, from Bagno a Ripoli, to serve the south-east of the city, as well as following closely those already planned for Le Piagge-Campi, and the extensions for San Marco and Sesto Fiorentino.
 The new section will complement the current network to make Florence an even better-connected city.

 “I would like to thank RATP Dev and all of its employees who guaranteed a high level of service to the millions and millions of passengers for the last ten years.”